Detailed Microwave Continuum Spectra from Bright Protoplanetary Disks in Taurus: Analysis

 \subsubsection{Contamination Contribution}

 At lower frequencies ($\lesssim$\,20 GHz), the spectra in Figure \ref{fig:spectra_gallery} are monotonic and increasing.
-There are no signs of peaks in the VLA bands that would indicate a spinning dust contribution \citep{rafikov06,hoang18}.
-Nor is there evidence for synchrotron emission (with a negative spectral index; \citealt{chiang96,guedel02}) or any convincing sign of variability when compared to literature data (Fig.~\ref{fig:spectra_gallery}).
-While we cannot rule out a combination of multiple mechanisms, the most straightforward interpretation is that the contamination is dominated by free-free emission, likely from an outflow or wind \citep{reynolds86,pascucci12,pascucci14}.
+There are no signs in the VLA bands of peaks that would indicate a spinning dust contribution \citep{rafikov06,hoang18} or the negative spectral indices that are expected from synchrotron emission \citep{chiang96,guedel02}.
+While we cannot rule out a combination of multiple mechanisms, the most straightforward interpretation is that the contamination in these targets is dominated by free-free emission, likely from jets, outflows, or winds \citep{reynolds86,pascucci12,pascucci14,anglada18}.

+\out{Comparing to literature data at similar frequencies, we see no strong evidence for variability in this contribution (see Fig.~\ref{fig:spectra_gallery}).
+The largest apparent discrepancies ($\sim$2--4$\sigma$) come from 2007 Green Bank Telescope (GBT) observations of CI Tau, GM Aur, and DL Tau at 28--38 GHz reported by \citet{greaves22}.
+As noted by \citet{chung25}, those measurements with an early Ka band continuum instrument are systematically low (in these and other targets) compared to the VLA measurements since 2010 (see also \citealt{macias16,garufi25,zagaria25}), which are all consistent with the fluxes in Table \ref{table:spectra}.
+We suggest these marginal differences are better attributed to the low SNR and challenging calibration of the GBT data than any intrinsic variability in the targets; but certainly a more complete exploration of these (and similar) targets in the time domain would be a valuable path of future study.}

 We considered two approaches for models of this free-free contribution.
 The first was a broken power-law,

 where $\chi_0$ is the fraction of the total flux $S_0$ at frequency $\nu_0$ contributed by the contamination, and $\nu_{\rm c}$ crudely mimics a transition frequency in the free-free emission spectrum from (at least partially) optically thick to thin \citep{mezger67}.
 We set the reference frequency to $\nu_0 = 33$ GHz.
 In the inferences, we assigned uniform priors for $\chi_0$ (0 to 1), $\alpha_\text{c}$ ($-$3 to 3), and $\log{\nu_c}$ (from 1 to 3, or equivalently 10 to 1000 GHz).
 The prior used for $S_0$ was a broad Gaussian distribution, with a mean based on the measured photometry (Table \ref{table:spectra}) and a standard deviation set at 50\%\ of the mean.